COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Experiments

-To show the effectiveness of our proposed framework, we evaluate the representation quality of the IMU student encoder by comparing its performance against state-of-the-art time-series models and self-supervised learning methods on two downstream tasks.
-We use Accuracy @1, @3, and @5 to assess learned representations, as these metrics capture both the top-ranked prediction accuracy and the overall ranking quality within the predicted similarity distribution.

-\subsubsection{IMU-based Human Activity Recognition}
+\subsection{IMU-based Human Activity Recognition}

 This task aims to classify human activities from IMU sensor data for efficient and reliable recognition on resource-constrained wearables.
-Effective IMU-based HAR models should capture motion semantics and generalize robustly across diverse real-world sensor readings.
 We benchmark the classification on three egocentric human activity recognition datasets.
-Table \ref{tab:results} categorizes methods into supervised and Self-supervised settings:
+Table \ref{tab:results} categorizes methods into supervised and self-supervised settings (Table~\ref{tab:results}):